scutigertech/babyagi/README.md

 <h1 align="center">
- babyagi
+Offline babyagi
 </h1>

-This is a standalong BabyAGI which uses
+This is a offline BabyAGI which uses
 1. ChromaDB integration
-2. LLama integration
+2. Easy LLama integration

 What did not work?
 1. GPT4all did not work at all.

 # Objective